ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 ---

-{:external: target="_blank" .external}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Streaming to Cloud {{site.data.keyword.cos_short}} by using {{site.data.keyword.sqlquery_short}}
 {: #streaming_cos_sql}

+{{site.data.keyword.sqlquery_full}} is deprecated.
+As of 18 February 2024 you can't create new instances, and access to free instances will be removed.
+Existing Standard plan instances are supported until 18 January 2025.
+Any instances that still exist on that date will be deleted.
+For more information, see [Deprecation of Data Engine](/docs-draft/sql-query?topic=sql-query-deprecation).
+{: deprecated}

 Extend your data pipeline to Cloud {{site.data.keyword.cos_full}} to easily archive data for long-term storage or to gain insight by leveraging interactive queries or big data analytics.
-From the {{site.data.keyword.messagehub}} UI, topics can be selected and linked to Cloud {{site.data.keyword.cos_short}} buckets, with data automatically and securely streamed by using the fully managed {{site.data.keyword.sqlquery_full}} service.
+From the {{site.data.keyword.messagehub}} UI, topics can be selected and linked to Cloud {{site.data.keyword.cos_short}} buckets, with data automatically and securely streamed by using the fully managed {{site.data.keyword.sqlquery_short}} service.
 All data is stored in Parquet format, making it easy to manage and process.
 {: shortdesc}

 ![Streaming to Cloud Object Storage by using{{site.data.keyword.sqlquery_short}}](ES_streams_landing.svg){: caption="Figure 1.
 Diagram showing streaming to Cloud Object Storage by using {{site.data.keyword.sqlquery_short}}" caption-side="bottom"}